zfcampus/apigility-documentation/auth/authentication-oauth2.md

 ![Mobile apps](/asset/apigility-documentation/img/auth-oauth2-mobile-apps.png)

-As you can see the flow is a 2 step authentication mechanism similar to browser-based applications.
+As you can see, the flow is a 2 step authentication mechanism similar to browser-based applications.

 Username and password access (Password Grant Type)
 --------------------------------------------------